 Different repatriation programmes are possible depending on the physical condition of the patient.

-What is medical evacuation or EVASAN?
+What is medical evacuation or MEDEVAC?

-Medical evacuation is reserved for the most serious cases of pathologies or particularly serious health risks that require emergency repatriation.
+Medical evacuation (MEDEVAC) is reserved for the most serious medical cases or particularly serious health risks that require emergency repatriation.
 In this case, as medical care cannot be provided in the host country, a medical plane is chartered to send the patient to the nearest suitable hospital or, if necessary, to a neighbouring country.
 A medical team takes care of the patient during the entire evacuation process.

-What are the conditions for medical repatriation?
+What are the conditions for a repatriation flight?

-Medical repatriation is subject to :
+Medical repatriation is subject to: